Computational-Plant-Science/pycyapi/README.md

-# Python DE API
+# PyCyDE

-A Python client for the CyVerse Discovery Environment (Terrain) API.
+A Python client for the CyVerse Discovery Environment API (a.k.a.
+Terrain).

-**This repository is under active development and is not yet stable.
+**This repository is under construction and is not yet stable.
 Coverage will not approach a 1-1 mapping for some time.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->